ihsanshafi/PMS/README.md

 ### Patient Management
 - `listAllPatients()`: Displays all registered patients
-- `addPatient()`: Registers a new patient
+- `registerPatient()`: Registers a new patient
 - `editPatient()`: Modifies existing patient records
 - `deletePatient()`: Removes a patient from the system
-- `findPatients()`: Searches patients by name or phone number
+- `searchPatients()`: Searches patients by name or phone number

 ### Medical Records
-- `logpatientcondition()`: Logs medical conditions for a patient
+- `logPatientProgress()`: Logs medical progress for a patient
 - `clearLogs()`: Clears all medical logs for a patient

 ### System Operations
 - `clearDatabase()`: Resets the entire database
+- `dashboard()`: Displays system statistics
 - `info()`: Displays system information and credits

 ## Menu System <a name="menu-system"></a>

 ### Main Menu
-1. Manage Patient Records
+1. Search Patient Records
 2. Register a New Patient
-3. Manage System Database
+3. List All Patient Records
+4. Admin Actions
-4. Info
+5. Info
 0. Exit

-### Manage Patient Records Submenu
-1. List All Patients
-2. Search Patient by Name
-3. Search Patient by Phone Number
-0. Back to Main Menu

-### System Database Submenu
+### Admin Actions Submenu
+1. Show System Stats
-1. Clear Database
+2. Clear Database
-2. Change Maximum Patient Capacity (not implemented)
 0. Back to Main Menu

 ## Main Function <a name="main-function"></a>